ilcato/homebridge-fibaro-home-center/.github/ISSUE_TEMPLATE/new-device.md

 **API response for this device:**

 ```
 Past here response API response for this device.
 To get API response, open in browser: http://FIBARO-IP/api/devices/DEVICE-ID (replace FIBARO-IP with your Home Center IP and DEVICE-ID with device ID) and login.
+Device ID you can check in Fibaro panel or directly in HomeKit device information (serial number field).
 ```

 **As what should be displayed?:**